 Be aware of what kind of data you store and transmit, and the type of accounts you oversee.
 Get an understanding of why you might be a target.
 Then familiarize yourself and your team with potential vulnerabilities.
 Without this knowledge, the probability of suffering a breach increases, while your ability to identify and recover from a breach in a timely manner decreases.
 Stay informed so you and anyone on your team can recognize and respond to an incident.

 Build an army.

 You and your team members need to know how to report an incident, and to whom.
 Do you call the helpdesk?
 The IT department?
 Floor manager?
-Or simply tell a coworker?
+Or simply tell a co-worker?
 These questions should be answered before an incident occurs.
-The best course of action is to train and assign “incident managers”—individuals that should be the first to know and can react quickly and accurately in any situation.
+The best course of action is to train and assign “incident managers”—individuals who should be the first to know and can react quickly and accurately in any situation.
 Successful organizations have a chain of command.
 A successful incident response plan is no different.

 Assess the situation quickly and efficiently.

 An employee tells you he is locked out of his computer and can’t access files.
 As it turns out, he’s not alone as several more employees report the same issue.
 Next thing you know, you are sent a ransom notice that, if not paid by the end of the week, promises to destroy your data.

 This is a generic example of a ransomware attack.
 The decisions you make in the next few minutes could be the difference between a massive compromise in operation, or a full recovery and subsequent success story.
 Build a team that can accurately determine the source of the issue, identify the severity of the issue, and efficiently provide a solution.
 Just like in a real-life emergency, time is of the essence.
 But accuracy is equally important.